Editor’s Note: An interesting take on that first wilderness trek.

 3. Tents and Sleeping Bags

 Unless you want to hang some hammocks and sleep between trees, it would be a great idea to bring a tent.
-Although you’re going to be explore to the wilderness, that doesn’t mean you won’t have to camp somewhere and sleep.
+Although you’re going to be exploring the wilderness, that doesn’t mean you won’t have to camp somewhere and sleep.
 A tent is very much needed.

 Additionally you should consider some sleeping bags as well.
 You definitely wouldn’t like waking up with icicles hanging from your nose.
 Even the deserts are cold at night, and sleeping on the ground will lower your body temperature, possibly with dire results.
 Adding a sleeping pad adds little weight to your carry.